sindre2/birthday/README.md

 # Birthday Card

 A simple task assignment from "Scrimba".
-A website that hosts courses on front end development.
+A website that hosts courses on front end development.<br>

 <a href="https://sindre2.github.io/birthday/">View demo</a>